 On today’s date in 2006, Canada Post issued two Lunar New Year stamps.

-According to the traditional Chinese calendar, that year’s Lunar New Year began on Jan.
-29, 2006, and like every Chinese year, it’s named after one of the 12 animal signs of the Chinese zodiac.
+According to the traditional Chinese calendar, the 2006 Lunar New Year began on Jan.
+29, and like every Chinese year, it’s named after one of the 12 animal signs of the Chinese zodiac.
 Each year is said to have the traits of its particular animal sign, and people’s characters are influenced by the signs under which they’re born.

 For the Year of the Dog, some of those character traits are loyalty, protectiveness, a strong moral sense and a deep commitment to the welfare of family and friends.